Digital-Grinnell/rootstalk-issue-workflow/README.md

     - All of the media files created in the `./2022-spring/2022-spring-web-resources/image` folder were uploaded to _Azure Blob Storage_, into a blob container named `rootstalk-2022-spring` and were subsequently removed from the local repository so as not to bloat _GitHub_ with unnecessary content.

-5) Initiated creation of a new `issue.yml` file (see section [Issue.YML File](#issue-yml) above) by examining the table of contents in `./2022-spring/2022-spring.pdf` to identify articles and author names.
+5) Initiated creation of a new issue `.yml` file (see section [Issue.YML File](#issue-yml) above) by examining the table of contents in `./2022-spring/2022-spring.pdf` to identify articles and author names.

   The subsequent `./2022-spring/2022-spring.yml` file describing the `2022-spring` issue of _Rootstalk_ reads like this: